 There were comprehensive risk assessments in relation to safety issues.
-The practice monitored and reviewed incidents, there had been one incident over the last 12 months.
+The practice monitored and reviewed incidents.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.

-The incident was investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.
+The incidents were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.